-To promote Kensington & Chelsea as a place for business and industry to locate, in accordance with the Borough's Unitary Development Plan (UDP) There are three Employment Zones in the Borough's UDP: Kensal, Freston Road and Lots Road.
-Any loss of business in these traditional business areas is resisted.
+To promote Kensington and Chelsea as a place for business and industry to locate, in accordance with the Borough's Unitary Development Plan (UDP)

+There are three Employment Zones in the Borough's UDP: Kensal, Freston Road and Lots Road.
+Any loss of business in these traditional business areas will be resisted.